-You’ve already made a significant positive impact on every single one of the students you taught this year, but by sending them on their way with a book they’ll love reading—inscribed with a personal message of encouragement—the classroom memories you created will be something they’ll never forget.
-Not only will you be giving your students a special keepsake, you’ll also be helping them beat the summer slide with some vacation reading material!
+You’ve already made a significant positive impact on every single one of the students you taught this year, but by giving them a book they’ll love reading—inscribed with a personal message of encouragement—the memories you created will be something they’ll never forget.
+Not only will you be giving your students a special keepsake, you’ll also be helping them keep up their reading skills.

 The specially selected sets of 30 books below span grades PreK–9, fiction and nonfiction, and include Spanish language titles.